giuzero/alien-invasion/README.md

 Random landing

 ## Destruction behaviour modifiers
-User can decide how destruction happens
+User can decide how destruction happens, setting global variables
 ```
 //true: will "clean" the map just after landing, destroying cities invaded by two (strict = true)
 //or more (strict = false) aliens.
 After t0 you'll have at most one alien per city.
 Will they still exist?